 Wrap things up by asking your boss to think about your suggestions, setting a date and time for a quick follow-up meeting, and thanking him or her for taking the time to listen to you.

-You have nothing to lose but a frustrating problem, so don’t hesitate to use these tips for the big issues that confront you on the job.
-Good luck!
+You have nothing to lose but a frustrating problem, so don’t hesitate to use these tips to make suggestions to your boss!